TerrorbyteHunter/Fusion_Mining_Web/README.md

 - UI components from Shadcn
 - Icons from Lucide React
 - Database hosted on Neon
-- Simple credential-based login for testing
+- Clerk for secure authentication